alexis-renee/EasyShop/README.md

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

 - Thank you to Raymond for continuous support and guidance.
 - A special thanks to all the Application Development teammates for their dedication and teamwork.